msh100/Xiaomi-Yi-Temp-InfluxDB/README.md

 This is a simple utility to listen for BLE broadcasts from Xiaomi hygrothermograph sensors (as pictured below) and push their results to InfluxDB.

+Since the devices broadcast data freely, there is no need to pair devices.

+This is designed to and known to work on a Raspberry Pi Zero W.

 ![Xiaomi Yi Hygrothermograph](https://github.com/hannseman/homebridge-mi-hygrothermograph/blob/bb2aeeb42cc3cb5f05a44bbab134596eaf884ded/images/hygrothermograph.png?raw=true)